pkgjs/support/doc/command-line-usage.md

 remote calls.

-If the consumer wants to have the canonical information pulled automatically they can add the `--fetch` option which will pull the remote support information when necesarry.
+If the consumer wants to have the canonical information pulled automatically they can add the `--fetch` option which will pull the remote support information when necessary.

 The following command/options will always show the most up to date package support information